-No matter how much your troop plans on saving or spending, you’ll need a safe place to deposit your troop dues, product sale proceeds, and other funds.
+No matter how much your troop plans on saving or spending, you’ll need a safe place to deposit your troop dues, product program proceeds, and other funds.
 If you’ve stepped up to lead an existing troop, you may inherit a checking account, but with a new troop, you’ll want to open a new bank account.
-All accounts are opened through your Service Unit Treasurer.

 Here are a few helpful tips:

-- Ensure your account comes with a debit card that you can use during activities or trips.
+- Be sure to get a debit card that you can use during activities or trips.
 These transactions are easier to track at the end of the year.

 - Handle a lost troop debit card the same way you would a personal debit card: cancel it immediately.